chomnr/blog/content/blog/connect-docker-containers-to-nginx.md

 }
 ```

-5. This SHOULD resolve.
-If it still doesn't, the container and NGINX are not part of the same network, or the container doesn't have a port exposed.
+Replace `container_name` with your actual container name and `container_port` with the port your application is listening on inside the container.

+**Troubleshooting:**

-DNS resolution only works on custom networks.
-If you're hosting NGINX on the actual machine instead of a container, DNS resolution via the container's name might not work.
-If not, try using the container's IP instead.
+If the connection isn't working, check that both containers are on the same network and that your application container has the correct port exposed.
+DNS resolution using container names only works on custom networks - if you're running NGINX directly on the host machine instead of in a container, you might need to use the container's IP address instead of its name.